InES-HPMM/MAX7800x-Jupyter-training/README.md

 ### Synthesizing the Network
 - **IMPORTANT**: It's crucial to ensure that you have a functional installation of the [ai8x-synthesis](https://github.com/MaximIntegratedAI/ai8x-synthesis/tree/pytorch-2.0) tool.
 If you haven't done so yet, please refer to the official GitHub repository and follow the provided instructions for installation.

-- **Note**: The following steps are not unique but are standard for synthesizing any trained network using the ai8x-synthesis tool.
+- **Note**: The following steps are not unique, but are standard for synthesizing any trained network using the ai8x-synthesis tool.

 #### Prepare the KAT
 - Copy the `sample_mnist_2828.npy` file to the `ai8x-synthesis/tests` directory